nicovsj/rel2sql/README.md

-# rel-to-sql-semantics
+# rel2sql

-This repository contains a rel-to-sql translator experimental tool.
+This repository contains a rel2sql translation experimental tool.
 This project is mainly implemented in C++ with ANTLR for parsing Rel queries.

 ## Table of Contents